gokilo/gokilo.github.io/setup.md

 $ mkdir gokilo
 ```

-### Step 1: Initializing a go module for development
+## 1. Initializing a go module for development
 Go versions from v1.11 onwards have support for modules to manage
 dependencies.
 For your project choose a module path of your own
 (looking like `github.com/gokilo/gokilo` below) and initialize